-- (i) A student who is repeating any course(s) or is on academic deficiency (with a low SGPA and / or CGPA than the minimum requirement) shall submit required form for approval of Competent Authority on recommendation of the respective Dean through the HOD / Coordinator. - (ii) Once registered for summer semester, no add / drop of courses is allowed. - (iii) The student shall deposit the dues as prescribed in Financial Rules.
+- i.
+A student who is repeating any course(s) or is on academic deficiency (with a low SGPA and / or CGPA than the minimum requirement) shall submit required form for approval to Competent Authority on recommendation of the respective Dean through the HOD / Coordinator. - ii.
+Once registered for summer semester, no add / drop of courses is allowed. - iii.
+The student shall deposit the dues as prescribed in Financial Rules.